feathersui/feathersui-website/docs/haxe-openfl/tree-view.md

 };
 ```

 > Items in the collection are not required to be simple object literals, like `{text: "Node 1"}` in the example above.
-Instances of a class are allowed too.
+Instances of a class are allowed too (and encouraged as a best practice).

 ### Selection